5 Best Hikes On Kenai Peninsula, Alaska

 One of the most popular multi-day hiking trails in Alaska is Resurrection Pass Trail.
 This 39-mile long trail is well maintained and has several designated campsites and public use cabins to stay in along the way.
 You’ll hike through the Kenai Mountains between the communities of Cooper Landing to Hope.

-How to get to Resurrection Pass Trail (South) From Anchorage:
+How to get to Resurrection Pass Trail From Anchorage

 From Anchorage, head south on the Seward Highway.
 Continue for 87 miles, then take a slight right onto the Sterling Highway.
 Continue for 16 miles through Cooper Landing.
 Resurrection Pass Trail South parking lot will be on your right.